 The English alphabet is a Dyslexic language.
 Other alphabets have letters that do not become other letters when inverted or flipped.
 The Greek alphabet has no repeating letters when flipped or read upside down .
 Therefore there is no diagnosed Dyslexia with Greece readers, unless they are speaking using the English alphabet.

 The look of the font is very clear and distinct.
 It is easy to discern the words and letters but also very straight forward.
 This is one of the great for doing reports or email formatting in.

 Looping the p is a very distinct and simple way to achieve reading.
 Allowing students to loop the bottom of the p can really assist them in achieving better legibility.

 Many non-Dyslexia types will find this font creates less strain on their eyes.
 Students will find this fun to read as the letters are in written instead of typed format.
 There is a flux that occurs when using this font to read with.

-Dyslandia Dyslexia Font changes the shape of the circles in the b p d and q.
+Dyslandia Dyslexic Font changes the shape of the circles in the b p d and q.
 The letters are more sans serif and are great for headers.

 This font license comes with Regular, Bold and Italic.

 These above solutions are amongst the best that can be found on this topic.
 However, there are several fonts that will assist in less helpful ways.
 Be willing to explore a variety of options.

 Comic Sans, Verdana, and Arial are listed on Search engines as “Dyslexia Friendly Fonts”.
 They are not Dyslexia Fonts.
 Comic Sans is the best of the three presented options.